 Existing information on previously identified historic properties has been reviewed to determine if any such properties are located within the APE of this undertaking.
-The review of this existing information, by a Program contracted Historic Preservation Specialist meeting the Secretary of the Interior's Professional Qualification Standards (36 CFR Part 61) shows that the project area is not within the boundaries of the National Register of Historic Places (NRHP)-eligible or listed Traditional Urban Center or Historic District.
-Two Section 106 studies have been previously conducted within 0.5 mi of the project area.
-The first took place in 2011, 0.38 mi northeast of the project location and was funded by HUD to the rehabilitate houses in the area.
-The second took place in 2015, 0.45 mi from the project location and was funded by a Housing Preservation Grant using CDBG funds.
-Both studies had a finding of No Historic Properties Affected.
+The review of this existing information, by a Program contracted Historic Preservation Specialist meeting the Secretary of the Interior's Professional Qualification Standards (36 CFR Part 61) shows that the project area is not within the boundaries of a National Register of Historic Places (NRHP)-eligible or listed Traditional Urban Center or Historic District.
+One cultural resource survey has been conducted within 0.5 mile of the project area.
+ICP-CAT-HT-15-11-05 was conducted in 2015 for a new water distribution system following highway PR-1340.02 mi southeast of the project location.
+There were no historic resources found in this survey.